1994 - Honor Among Thugz + Exodus

 Tupac laughing, Yonnie in the background

 Let's notice that this guest list doesn't mention Yonnie, the girl who is with them during the Mike Mille shooting...
-Yonnie is probably not among the scrapped names.
+Yonnie is probably not among the scrapped names neither.
 She would have appeared more likely in the starring section with other Thug Life members ; and her name and known nickname "A Sista Named Mista" don't look like what is written.

 Yonnie Stokes watching the dice game